10 Psychological Effects of Yelling in Relationship

 Is yelling and screaming normal in a relationship?

-People yelling at each other is often the result of a poor communication choice.
-Feeling overwhelmed and angry, the argument escalates, and their voice quickly follows.
+People yelling at each other is often the result of poor communication choices.
+When feeling overwhelmed and angry, the argument can escalate, and a raised voice can quickly follow.

 It may seem harmless, especially when followed by an apology, but the truth is that there are destructive psychological effects of being yelled at by a spouse.